MetteHejberg/Vis_assignment3/README.md

   - The outputs in ```out``` were created with the following: ```python src/cnn_classification.py -lr 0.01 -ds 10000 -dr 0.9 -bs 128 -e 10 -vn "cnn_classification.jpg" -rp "cnn_report.txt"```

 ## 4. Discussion of Results
 The loss and accuracy of the training and validation data follow each other quite closely, so the model is not overfitting on the training data.
 However, the model still only achieves 52 % accuracy on the validation data with the parameters set to create the outputs in ```out```.
+A slower learning rate and more epochs might improve performance, since it seems from how the validation data and the training data follow each other that the model is learning something, but could perhaps use more time.

 There are also big differences on how the model performs on the individual labels.
 Compare cats that has a 39% accuracy and ships that has 63.
 Therefore, eventhough the model performs feature extract and we therefore do not need to reduce the images to 1-d arrays and convert to grayscale like in assignment 2, it is still difficult to correctly classify these images.